Just a quick note, the first part of the day starts here.

 We wandered more of the beautiful grounds.
 There’s a prayer request cross.

 The self-guided tour actually “plays” as you walk through the Scriptorium.
 A virtual host starts out explaining what’s in the cases before you, which at first seems to be a typical museum type layout.
 But, don’t make the mistake of rushing or you’ll miss a great deal.
-Be patient and the guide will dim the display you are in and light up the doorway to the next part of the exhibit.
-You step through the door and the next part plays.
+Be patient and the guide will dim the display you are in and light up the doorway to the next part of the exhibit when it’s time to move on.
+You’ll then step through a door and the next part will start to play.

-Throughout the tour there are animatronics and lifelike displays and the building keeps the theme of the displays throughout.
-The medieval period rooms look like medieval period rooms, etc. Your virtual host explains the Bible’s journey through history and how many even lost their lives to preserve it and make it so everyone would have access to the Word of God.
+Throughout the tour there are animatronics and lifelike displays and the building and structure keeps the theme flowing throughout.
+I.e. the medieval era rooms look like medieval rooms, etc. Your virtual host explains the Bible’s journey through history and how many even lost their lives to preserve it and make it so everyone would have access to the Word of God.
 The animatronics and other items in the room interact with the virtual host, thus heightening the experience.

 At the end you find the store and an interactive display of the Life of a Monk.
 It was really neat and even had a spot where you could do your own scripture “rub” with paper and a piece of wax.